YusTheYokai/brainfuckInterpreter/README.md

 # Brainfuck Interpreter written in C
-A brainfuck interpreter written in C by a first semester FH Technium Wien student.
+A brainfuck interpreter written in C by a first semester FH Technikum Wien student.

 ## Build
 A C Compiler will be needed for compiling.
 Using GCC, this can be done such as: